 Any auditor has the power to audit the accounts and express opinions on the Company's financial statements.
-The audit fee for Y2021 was 1,190,000 Baht, in accordance with the details shown in the form confirming the correctness of the remuneration paid to the auditor.
+The audit fee for 2022 was 1,190,000 Baht, according to the details shown in the form confirming the correctness of the remuneration paid to the auditor.

-2. Other charge
+2. Other charges

-In Y2021, the Company has paid remuneration for other non-audit services to the auditing firm that the Auditor is affiliated with.
-The total amount of non-audit services was 450,000 Baht, which details of such services are shown in the form confirming the correctness of compensation paid to the auditor.
+In 2022, the Company has paid remuneration for other non-audit services to the auditing firm that the Auditor is affiliated with.
+The total amount of non-audit services was 630,000 Baht, which details of such services are shown in the form confirming the correctness of the full cup of compensation paid to the auditor.